quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_ABANDON frame causes all the CID allocated for the specified Path ID to be retired.

-There is a special case that endpoints SHOULD send PATH_ABANDON frame:
-When a client create a new path, it chooses a new Path ID and sends a Path Challenge with a chosen Connection ID of that path.
-If it doesn’t receive any PATH_RESPONSE, it SHOULD consider the Path ID as consumed, and also SHOULD send a PATH_ABANDON frame to inform the server that the Path ID can’t be used in the future.
+When path validation of a new path fails, the client MUST consider the Path ID as consumed, and MUST abandon the path by sending a PATH_ABANDON frame. to inform the server that the Path ID can’t be used in the future.

 Note that other explicit closing mechanisms of {{QUIC-TRANSPORT}} still